How to Wrap a Porch Post with Wood

 Step 5: Finishing Touches

-2. Sand Smooth: Once the filler is dry, lightly sand the entire wrapped post to ensure a smooth, consistent surface.
-Pay attention to the filled areas.
+2. Sand Smooth: Lightly sand the entire wrapped post, paying attention to filled areas.

-5. Caulk Seams (Important!): Apply a bead of exterior-grade caulk around the base of the new post where it meets the porch floor, and at the top where it meets the beam or roofline.
-This seals out moisture, preventing rot and water damage down the line.
-Smooth the caulk line with a wet finger or caulk tool before it dries.
+5. Caulk All Seams: Apply exterior-grade caulk around the base of the new post where it meets the porch floor, and at the top where it meets the beam.
+Smooth with a wet finger before it dries.
+This step prevents rot.

 Frequently Asked Questions (FAQ)